 CCTV footage was available and provided by the supermarket to assist the victim, but upon review, the footage was not clear enough to be able to identify the rider or the mobility scooter’s registration details.
 Therefore it was not possible to identify the rider’s CTP insurer in order to claim compensatory damages.

-Note: The supermarket itself was not considered liable for the incident as the incident fell outside of the scope of public liability insurance.
+Note: The supermarket itself was not considered liable for the incident on this occasion as the incident fell outside of the scope of public liability insurance.

 Thankfully, in Queensland there is a government body established under the Motor Accident Insurance Act 1994 for the purpose of compensating people who are injured as a result of the negligent driving of unidentified and/or uninsured (no CTP insurance) motor vehicles.